Skip to main content

 What Professional Services Provide

-Services like Telloom handle the hard parts: professional equipment captures studio-quality video and audio, trained interviewers ask follow-up questions that draw out complete stories, secure cloud storage with redundant backups ensures videos survive long-term, and transcription makes content searchable without watching hours of footage.
+Services like Telloom handle the hard parts.
+Professional equipment captures studio-quality video and audio.
+Trained interviewers ask follow-up questions that draw out complete stories.
+Secure cloud storage with redundant backups ensures videos survive long-term.
+Transcription makes content searchable without watching hours of footage.

 Professional recording costs more upfront but removes the storage burden, quality concerns, and technical management that make self-recording unsustainable for many people.